zwc1625/reading-errors-and-debugging-how-tests-work-nyc01-seng-ft-080320/README.md

 applications are.

-We use tests to describe the program's behavior, just as you would in a professional coding environment, and we also use them as teaching tools.
+We use tests to describe the program's behavior, just as you would in a professional coding environment.
+We also use them as teaching tools.
 You are in charge of getting the tests to pass.

 In Ruby, tests are handled by a tool called [RSpec][rspec].
 RSpec is written in Ruby, but as we will see, has some custom functionality built in specifically for writing and running tests.

 ### Directory Structure

-The structure of this lab — where its files and folders are located — looks roughly like the following:
+The structure of this lab—where its files and folders are located—looks roughly like the following:

 ```text